-We know from experience that a number of applicants who are offered a study place will decline this offer.
+We know from experience that a number of applicants who are offered a student place will decline this offer.
 For this reason, the University will admit applicants from the waiting list (standby).
-When applicants decline the offer of a study place, we will offer these study places to applicants on the waiting list.
+When applicants decline the offer of a student place, we will offer these student places to applicants on the waiting list.

-Up until 15 August you may be offered a study place on a programme starting on 1 September in the same year.
-However, if you are offered a study place before 15 August and you decline this offer, you will also lose your standby place.
-You must then apply for admission again the following year.
+Up until 15 August you may be offered a student place on a programme starting on 1 September in the same year.
+However, if you are offered a student place before 15 August and you decline this offer, you will also lose your standby place.
+You must then reapply for admission the following year.

 When you apply for a standby place, please note the following:

-- You cannot apply for a standby place without simultaneously applying for a study place that same year.
-This means that you cannot apply for a standby place for the purpose of reserving a study place for the following academic year.
+- You cannot apply for a standby place without simultaneously applying for a student place that same year.
+This means that you cannot apply for a standby place for the purpose of reserving a student place for the following academic year.

 - Before applying for a standby place, you need to consider whether you wish to commence your studies that same year or if you would be willing to wait one year in order to be admitted to a specific study programme.
 In most cases, a standby place will result in a pre-approval for admission to the programme the following academic year.